-All children, from Reception through to Year 6, enjoy weekly music lessons.
+All children, from Kindergarten through to Year 6, enjoy weekly music lessons.
 Specialist music teaching is provided for Years 1 to 6.
 These sessions allow children to use their voices along with a range of other instruments.
 Children are taught basic musical notation and learn to play the ocarina and recorder.
 They also use a wide range of percussion instruments and keyboards to both accompany and compose their own music.

 The regular tea-time concerts are enjoyed by children, parents and teachers alike.
 These are an opportunity for those children who choose to learn an instrument to perform.
 A range of peripatetic instrumental teachers come into school to teach the piano, drums, violin, clarinet, saxophone and guitar.